 WHY DOES IT EXIST?

 The nation faces an urgent need for more individuals to have some form of education after high school.
-Virtually all of the new post-recession jobs have required at least some post-high school education, and a leading labor economist estimates that unless current trends change, the economy could face a shortfall of up to 11 million credentialed workers by 2025.
-As such, there is growing pressure for colleges and universities to increase access and success and eliminate disparities in attainment amid a backdrop of resource constraints.
+Virtually all the new post-recession jobs have required at least some post-high school education, and data suggest that current completion rates will lead to shortfalls in the number of educated workers.
+As such, there is growing pressure for colleges and universities to increase student success and eliminate success gaps against a backdrop of resource constraints.

 Through the Frontier Set, we will support our partners in accelerating their progress, documenting and demonstrating how institutions can change, focusing the attention of the field, and showing what is possible.
 The campuses and systems participating in the Frontier Set were selected for their demonstrated ability to improve student outcomes through innovation, as well as for their commitment to continued improvement, transparency about their efforts, and shared learning with other institutions.